Age gaps in relationships

-Modern culture does seem to be more forgiving these days towards age-gap relationships and we see evermore exposure of relationships with large age gaps in the celebrity world, yet it is still often delivered with a prejudice undertone.
-One particular example that springs to mind is that of actress and actor Demi Moore and Ashton Kutcher, with Demi being sixteen years Ashton’s senior.
-When their relationship was first revealed it was splashed all across the media world as ‘wrongful’ and a ‘publicity stunt’, yet they are still together now, happily married after six years.
+Society seems to be more forgiving towards age-gap relationships these days and we see plenty of exposure for celebrity couples with large age gaps.
+Even so, every example provides divisive opinions on whether such relationships are “right”.
+One example is that of celebrities Demi Moore and Ashton Kutcher, with Demi being sixteen years Ashton’s senior.
+When their relationship was first revealed it was splashed all across the media world as wrongful and a “publicity stunt”, yet they still enjoyed many happy years of marriage together.

-Aside from my personal experience of an age-gap relationship, I hear from a lot of older men who are anxious about openly dating a woman far younger than they are.
+Aside from my personal experience of age-gap relationships, I often hear from older men who are anxious about openly dating a woman far younger than they are.
 In the remainder of this article I will give some of my own opinions and experiences in dealing with these concerns before passing over to you, the reader, as I am extremely interested to hear your opinions on where you think the line should be drawn regarding age-gap relationships…

 Why would someone want to date someone significantly younger than them?

 The main factor that confuses people when a large age difference is apparent in a relationship is how the couple communicate on the same level.
-Interests, experiences and maturity are all assumedly going to be different between the two people, so how could it work?
+Interests, experiences and maturity are all presumably going to differ between the two people involved, so how could a relationship work?

-There are two types of cause here: the first is the people who psychologically desire to be maturely superior to their partner and to have someone depend on them in some way.
+There are two causes.
+The first is the people who psychologically desire to be maturely superior to their partner and to have someone depend on them in some way.
 The second type is simply that the couple ARE on the same wavelength and do relate just as any other healthy couple would.
 It is generally the first category that people disagree with, especially when one of the two people concerned is of a very young age and consequently vulnerable to things such as grooming.

-When I first started dating Heidi, I hadn’t set out to date someone younger than me; I simply knew exactly what I was looking for in a relationship and the kind of person I wanted to be with and age simply wasn’t a factor if all the other qualities were met.
-I had actually dated a number of other girls the same age as Heidi prior to meeting her and on reflection Heidi’s overall maturity in comparison was paramount.
+When I first started dating Heidi – she was 18 and I was 22 – I hadn’t set out to date someone younger than me; I simply knew exactly what I was looking for in a relationship and the kind of person I wanted to be with and age simply wasn’t a factor if all the other qualities were met.
+I had actually dated a number of other women the same age as Heidi prior to meeting her and on reflection Heidi’s overall maturity in comparison was far superior.

 Dealing with outsiders: